sachin2dehury/NotePad/README.md

 # NotePad
 NotePad -  Developed based on Object Oriented Design Pattern.
 Used Java Swing and Threads for smooth and better performance.

-Duplicates the Microsoft Notepad work functionallity with Theme Support.
+Duplicates the Microsoft Notepad work functionality with Theme Support.